MEPP-team/MEPP/doc/readme_EN_Mac_OS_X.txt

 ///////////////////////////////////////////////////////////////////////////

-4a) compile Mepp with CMake and Makefile: go into MEPP.git/MEPP folder, then,
+4a) compile Mepp with CMake and Makefile: go into MEPP.git (ou/or MEPP.svn)/MEPP folder, then,
  - mkdir build; cd build
  - for a Release version: "cmake .." then make
  - for a Debug version: "cmake .. -DCMAKE_BUILD_TYPE=Debug" (2 times for taking into account of debug mode) then make